SharePoint/sp-dev-docs/docs/sp-add-ins/choose-patterns-for-developing-and-hosting-your-sharepoint-add-in.md

 ---
-title: Choose patterns for developing and hosting your SharePoint Add-in ms.date: 11/01/2017 ms.prod: sharepoint
+title: Choose patterns for developing and hosting your SharePoint Add-in
+description: Match your hosting pattern to development goals, choose a pattern for provider-hosted add-ins, combine provider hosting and SharePoint hosting, and use add-ins in Azure Web Roles. ms.date: 11/02/2017 ms.prod: sharepoint
 ---

 # Choose patterns for developing and hosting your SharePoint Add-in

-Learn about the different ways that you can host the components of SharePoint Add-ins.

-> [!NOTE]
-> The name "apps for SharePoint" is changing to "SharePoint Add-ins."
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
-For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md).

 The SharePoint add-in model introduces a wide range of hosting and development patterns.
 Some of these patterns can be used in combination with each other.
 For example, your add-ins can mix SharePoint-hosted and remotely hosted components.
 The most useful way to determine which patterns you'll want to use is to start with your own requirements, technologies, and goals and match them with the options and possibilities that are enabled by SharePoint Add-ins.

+<a name="ChoosePattern"> </a>
 ## What to think about when choosing your development pattern
-<a name="ChoosePattern"> </a>

 SharePoint Add-ins widen the range of possible programming languages and technology stacks that you can use when you work with SharePoint resources and services.
 The precise range of options depends on both the type of add-in and the hosting pattern that you choose.
 It's also possible to mix patterns.

+<a name="SPHosted"> </a>
 ### SharePoint-hosted add-ins
-<a name="SPHosted"> </a>

 Start with the simplest option: SharePoint-hosted add-ins, or add-ins where all components are hosted on either an on-premises or Office 365 SharePoint farm.
 SharePoint-hosted add-ins are installed on a SharePoint website, called the host web.
 They have their resources hosted on an isolated subsite of a host web, called the add-in web.
 It's important to know [the difference between host webs and add-in webs](host-webs-add-in-webs-and-sharepoint-components-in-sharepoint.md).